pwnall/w3hear-js/README.md

 Learning to code is both incredibly valuable, and incredibly tedious.
 When hours of painful debugging are not rewarded by "a-ha!" moments, people become discouraged and give up.
-Maximizing these small victories is important to easing the learning process, especially for children.
-W3Ear makes programming more exciting by giving your code ears!
+Maximizing these small victories is important to easing the learning process, especially for children. w3hear-js makes programming more exciting by giving your code ears!

 We've chosen to tackle the Koding Global Virtual Hackathon's 2nd theme:
 __Introducing software development to a beginner__.
-We want to help beginners stay motivated as they run into obstacle after obstacle - a goal made difficult by the fact that the code-writing process mostly involves writing text and reading... more text.
-W3Ear shakes up the programming experience by letting you run your code via voice commands.
+We want to help beginners stay motivated as they run into obstacle after obstacle - a goal made difficult by the fact that the code-writing process mostly involves writing text and reading... more text. w3hear-js shakes up the programming experience by letting you run your code via voice commands.
+For example, say you have a function `draw_circle() {...}` in your web application that draws a circle.
+Using w3hear-js, you can hook up that function to a voice command, like "Draw a circle!"
+Now you can run your code by talking, rather than by typing!

 By taking advantage of the current state of Web audio technologies, we hope to make coding a more rewarding experience.

-## Anatomy of the W3Ear
+## Anatomy

 The user's voice is first captured in the browser (__w3hear.js__).
 Speech recognition is then handed off to a background thread (__w3hear_worker.js__)